emilvn/labyrinth-solver/README.md

 ## Solver

-Labyrinth solver alternates between using Depth First Search (dfs) and Breadth First Search (bfs)
+Labyrinth solver alternates between using Depth First Search (BFS) and Breadth First Search (BFS)

+for BFS it highlights the route after it finds it, then changes to DFS

+for DFS it just pauses and shows the route before chaning to BFS